Sandman Signature Kamloops Hotel

 • The roof is built using engineered wood trusses.

-The Sandman Signature Kamloops Hotel was the first six-storey wood-framed hotel built in the BC Interior city.
+The Sandman Signature Kamloops Hotel was the first six-storey wood-framed hotel built in the British Columbia Interior city.
 Due to its success, this building type is now typical for Sandman’s new construction.
 The hotel features 202 guest rooms, including 100 suites, along with two on-site restaurants.
 There is an indoor swimming pool and hot tub, a fitness room, and a business centre.
 There are also banquet and meeting rooms.

 All non-load-bearing interior and exterior walls are wood framed, and the roof is built using engineered wood trusses.
 Local framers and carpenters helped build the structure quickly, efficiently and cost-effectively.